How do I get scheduled or check to see if insurance covers NNNSV?

 How am I assured that my vasectomy procedure is successful?

 For men who have had a No Needle No Scalpel Vasectomy, a semen analysis is done two months after the procedure to ensure that there are no more sperm cells in the man’s semen so an unwanted pregnancy will not occur.
 Dr. Snyder does this test himself, and it is included in the cost of vasectomy.
-Dr. Snyder makes this very important test as discrete and convenient as possible for you so that you do not skip this very important step.
+Dr. Snyder makes this test as discrete and convenient as possible for you so that you do not skip this very important step.
 Dr Snyder provides you with a special postage paid mailer, so that when two months have passed after your vasectomy, you can produce the semen specimen in your home, and simply mail it to him.
-Please mail the specimen on the day specified by him after your procedure to ensure prompt analysis.
+Please produce the specimen no sooner than the day specified by him after your procedure to ensure an accurate result.
 Dr Snyder will examine the specimen himself under a microscope, and will text you with the results.
 There are no trips to an impersonal lab, no extra cost for the original test kit, and no need to return to the office!